This Is Bottle Rocket Media | Meet Tamika Carlton, Director of Marketing

 It shouldn’t be too surprising to find out that people watch 16 hours of videos online per week – think YouTube, TikTok, and Instagram.
-This stat shows video popularity is growing tremendously which means there is a sure need for more videos, more creativity, and more video production as a whole.
-Influencers, brands, and companies alike are all reaching for new ways to entertain and inform their following and potential consumers.
-So, wherever you stand in your career or interest in video content, it’s important to be along for the video consumption ride, and not to get left behind.
-Although we all see the trends of so many capturing video content on their handy dandy mobile devices, please note, there are many essential ingredients that go into creating a captivating and professional-grade quality video.
+This stat shows video popularity is growing tremendously, so there is a sure need for more videos, more creativity, and more video production.
+Influencers, brands, and companies are all reaching for new ways to entertain and inform their following and potential consumers.
+So, wherever you stand in your career or interest in video content, it’s important to be along for the video consumption ride and not to get left behind.
+Although we all see the trends of so many capturing video content on their handy dandy mobile devices, please note that many essential ingredients go into creating a captivating and professional-grade quality video.

-The truth is videos are only as effective as their production value, and great production value is a result of following a set of processes.
-Without a good production process, even the most creative concepts and ideas can fall flat.
+The truth is videos are only as effective as their production value, and the great production value is a result of following a set of processes.
+Even the most creative concepts and ideas can fall flat without a good production process.
 Let’s delve into it…

 Importance of video content

-Video content continues to gain buzz in marketing, because of its intrigue and diversity of storytelling.
-You can present your story or plot in so many different forms producing an endless determinate of emotions; it really just depends on your goals.
-Video provides versatility in the form of scripts, characters, and format to appeal to different types of demographics.
+Video content continues to gain buzz in marketing because of its intrigue and diversity of storytelling.
+You can present your story or plot in so many different forms producing an endless determination of emotions; it just depends on your goals.
+Video provides versatility in the form of scripts, characters, and formats to appeal to different demographics.
 Proven to improve brand retention, videos can help solidify brand image and make a lasting impact on your audience, and we know this is your jam.

 Stages of Video Production